Skip to main content

 To enroll a vehicle in OReGO, it must be registered in Oregon as a light-duty passenger vehicle.
 We accept electric, hybrid, diesel and gas-powered vehicles rated at 20 miles per gallon or better.
 Diesel or gas-powered vehicles in OReGO receive a credit to ensure drivers pay only one fee.
 If you’re not sure if your vehicle qualifies, email us to see if your vehicle is supported at MyOReGO@odot.oregon.gov

-The same way that fuels tax revenues are used.
 The Oregon Legislature directed ODOT to deposit all net OReGO revenue into the State Highway Fund.
-The fund is used for maintenance of roads and bridges.
+The fund is used for maintain and improve roads and bridges.
+This is the same way that fuels tax revenues are used.

 • The account managers (private companies) collect the miles driven and manage the data and payments of OReGO customers.